rpdelaney/l4d2-tourney-rules/rules.md

 You can review the public ban lists at these external links:

-- [SirPlease][banlist-sirplease].
+- [SirPlease][banlist-sirplease]
-- [l4d2Center][banlist-l4d2center].
+- [l4d2Center][banlist-l4d2center]

 ### 3.4.1 Registration is not an exception

-It is your responsibility to verifying your own eligibility and that of your team.
+It is your responsibility to verify your own eligibility and that of your team.
 The presence of an ineligible player on any registration list or page does not grant an exception to this rule.

 ### 3.5 Roster size